JRC404/test-app/readme.md

 git branch -d example
 git branch -D example // this will force the branch to delete even if there are unmerged changes
 ```

+## Extra Comments
+* This is to show reverting back to a previous commit